Features How It Works Privacy Ingredients Support

 💧

-Panthenol is a powerful humectant that penetrates the skin and binds water molecules, increasing moisture content in the stratum corneum.
-It provides both immediate and sustained hydration, reducing dryness and flakiness over time.
+Panthenol is a humectant that can penetrate the stratum corneum and help retain water, supporting moisture levels in the skin.
+It may contribute to both immediate and sustained hydration, helping to reduce dryness and flakiness over time.

 🩹